-Chronic obstructive pulmonary disease (COPD) is a condition that affects all parts of the lung through that mainly affects middle-age and older adults who smoke.
+Chronic obstructive pulmonary disease (COPD) is a condition that affects all parts of the lung, though that mainly affects middle-aged and older adults who smoke.
 While the British Lung Foundation (BLF) estimated that COPD is the second most common lung disease, many do not realise that they have the condition (BLF 2019).

 Improving COPD care

 Recognising the impact of respiratory illnesses on the UK population, the NHS Long Term Plan (NHS England 2019) includes a focus on respiratory diseases such as COPD to help clinicians focus on improving outcomes for those with the condition.

 This includes work on improving existing pathways of care, such as the use of the British Thoracic Society (BTS) COPD discharge bundle which forms a list of elements that if undertaken, help reduce readmissions for patients admitted with acute exacerbations of COPD.